Thpopel/Portfolio/eeg.md

 <img src="c.5.png" width="150"/>

 Perfect!
 This code has done exactly what we needed it to do.
 How about instead of a 2D slice, we now want to look at a 3D volume of multiple slices of the brain.
-This can be done using the following code segment:
+This can be done using the following:

 **Read in the volume file:**